EnergyInnovation/eps-docs/docs/additional-outputs.md

 We also calculate the change in net electricity imports, which is used in one output graph.

 ![change in net electricity imports](/img/additional-outputs-CngNetElecImports.png)

+---
+*This page was last updated in version 3.3.0.*